boazsegev/facil.io/README.md

 Here you will find tools to write HTTP, Websockets and custom network applications with ease and speed, using a comfortable framework for writing network services in C.

 All the libraries here are provided as source code.
-Although the more complex libraries (i.e. `lib-server` and it's extensions) require the smaller libraries (i.e. the thread-pool library `libasync`, the socket library `libsock` or the reactor core `libreact`), the smaller libraries can be used independently.
+Many of the libraries can be used as stand-alone modules.
+The more complex libraries (i.e. `lib-server` and it's extensions) require the smaller libraries (i.e. the thread-pool library `libasync`, the socket library `libsock` and the reactor core `libreact`).

 I got to use this library (including the HTTP server) on Linux, Mac OS X and FreeBSD (I had to edit the `makefile` for each environment).
+This library is used to implement the [Ruby Iodine server](https://github.com/boazsegev/iodine).

 **Writing HTTP and Websocket services in C?
 Easy!**

 Websockets and HTTP are super common, so `libserver` comes with HTTP and Websocket extensions, allowing us to easily write HTTP and Websocket services.

-The framework's code is heavily documented and you can use Doxygen to create automated documentation for the API.
+The framework's code is heavily documented using comments.
+You can use Doxygen to create automated documentation for the API.

 ```c
 // update the demo.c file to use the existing folder structure and makefile